cs1302uga/cs1302-tutorials/javafx/javafx.md

    one of three things should happen:

    1. A small, but blank, GUI app will appear on your screen.
 This may appear in another desktop or minimized if your computer utilizes multiple windows.

+   1. A small, but blank, GUI app will appear on your screen.
+This may appear in another desktop or minimized if your computer utilizes multiple windows.
 However, the following error message will appear in the terminal: